I just sat in another great talk around how to grow a niche market in a mid-sized law firm at the Legal Marketing Association Annual conference 2019.

 What could have been slightly dry was the best talk I attended at the LMA, with Ioana Good, (Lowndes, Drosdick, Doster, Kantor & Reed) and Kathryn Whitaker (Burr & Forman) elucidating how they launched successful medicinal marijuana advisory practices within their respective businesses

-In one case study, it revolved around how one firm grew their alternative medicines practice in Florida following a change in legislation in 2017 around the use of public 'opportunity zones' in Floria.
+In one case study, it revolved around how one firm grew its alternative medicines practice in Florida following a change in legislation in 2017 around the use of public 'opportunity zones' in Florida.
 It came from an agriculture client who was interested in transferring land from growing strawberries to growing marijuana as he knew it was pretty profitable etc. One savvy attorney who specialised in land use spotted an opportunity and the law firm took hold of it!

 The fascinating parts were how they came to identify the sector (by chance!), the research they put into it and how they overcame the doubters internally and externally.
 The research phase uncovered some of the potential speed bumps - conservative employees/brand image, uphill battle, new market, lack of market expertise etc. but the real challenge was educating their target audience and other stakeholders through targeted content.